akashptc/EC2-Scheduler/README.md

 # EC2-Scheduler
-Starts or stops EC2 instances on the specified schedule
+Starts or stops EC2 instances on a schedule

 Use tag key "Autostop" and value as "Yes" on instances desired to stopped on a schedule.
 ________________________________________________________________________________